pai tourist attractions

 During my visit, there was a 20 Baht fee to access the viewpoint, but the deal included a free pot of green tea and a banana.

-If you will read any travel blog or guide, you will find visiting a Chinese village one of the top things to do in Pai.
+If you read any travel blog or guide, you will find visiting a Chinese village one of the top things to do in Pai.

 The Land Split